Gualtiero Negrini: Film and television

 Negrini had dabbled in filmmaking with his high school friends as a teen, even producing a few film shorts, but it would not be until 1991 that he would revisit this genre.
 While in Los Angeles performing in The Phantom of the Opera, he was asked to appear in period comedy The Marrying Man, starring Alec Baldwin and Kim Basinger, in a scene as Figaro in Il Barbiere di Siviglia.
 In 2009, he appeared as the amiable opera-singing restaurateur who is rudely interrupted by Larry David in an episode of Curb your Enthusiasm, and as an opera-singing sanitation engineer in a 2012 episode of Bones.
 In 2013 he began production of Fairlane Road, a slow-burning thriller in which he directed, acted, and co-wrote with Anthony Sherritt.
 The movie went on to be picked up by Netflix in 2016.
 In the last weeks of 2017, Negrini appeared on Conan (TV Show) as Donald Trump in a short sketch, and ended the year on a high note as a featured guest in the upcoming season of Baskets (TV series).
 His voice has also been heard in countless commercials.

 Personal life

-Gualtiero Negrini lives in Los Angeles with his wife Lucy, to whom he has been married since 1989.
+Gualtiero Negrini lives just outside of Joshua Tree, California with his wife Lucy, to whom he has been married since 1989.
 They share three children together – Gina, Charles, and Sophia.